YachieXu/distant-spaces/README.md

 3. Clone this repository
    git clone https://github.com/YachieXu/distant-spaces.git

-4.Configure config.json file in the code directory with Webex Bot Token "token": “Bot Token”
+4. Configure config.json file in the code directory with Webex Bot Token "token": “Bot Token”

 5. Finally, to install and start the application, run this command: